saffroncoin/csfrd/docs/API.rst

 API call:

 - To return the transaction as an **OP_RETURN** transaction, specify ``opreturn`` for the ``encoding`` parameter.
-  Note that as of ``bitcoind`` 0.9.0, not all Counterparty transactions are possible with OP_RETURN, due to the 40 byte limit imposed by the ``bitcoind`` client in order for the transaction to be relayed on mainnet.
+  Note that as of ``bitcoind`` 0.9.0, not all cSFR transactions are possible with OP_RETURN, due to the 40 byte limit imposed by the ``bitcoind`` client in order for the transaction to be relayed on mainnet.
 - To return the transaction as a **multisig** transaction, specify ``multisig`` for the ``encoding`` parameter.

     - If the source address is in the local ``bitcoind`` ``wallet.dat``. ``pubkey`` can be left as ``null``.
     - If the source address is *not* in the local ``bitcoind`` ``wallet.dat``, ``pubkey`` should be set to the hex-encoded public key.
-- ``auto`` may also be specified to let ``counterpartyd`` choose here.
-Note that at this time, ``auto`` is effectively the same as
+- ``auto`` may also be specified to let ``csfrd`` choose here.
+Note that at this time, ``auto`` is effectively the same as ``multisig``.
-  ``multisig``.

-- To return the Counterparty transaction encoded into arbitrary address outputs (i.e. pubkeyhash encoding), specify ``pubkeyhash`` for the ``encoding`` parameter. ``pubkey`` is also required to be set (as above, with ``multisig`` encoding) if the source address is not contained in the local ``bitcoind`` ``wallet.dat``.
+- To return the cSFR transaction encoded into arbitrary address outputs (i.e. pubkeyhash encoding), specify ``pubkeyhash`` for the ``encoding`` parameter. ``pubkey`` is also required to be set (as above, with ``multisig`` encoding) if the source address is not contained in the local ``bitcoind`` ``wallet.dat``.
 Note that this method is **not** recommended as a first-resort, as it pollutes the UTXO set.